MatrixHero/FlowSlideMenu/README.md

-# FlowingDrawer-SWIFT
+# FlowSlideMenu-SWIFT
-# A FlowingDrawer like this
+# A FlowSlideMenu like this

 ![Showcase](effect.gif)

 #Hard Working

-Have some problem which will be fixed soon.
+Having some problem which will be fixed soon.